-The best zig zag sewing machines aren’t something we use in our everyday sewing, but they are quite important when you want to make zig zag stitches on the edges of your fabric, to enclose edges of your seams, or to make zig-zag patterns for your design.
+The zig zag sewing machines aren’t something we use in our everyday sewing, but they are quite important when you want to make zig zag stitches on the edges of your fabric, to enclose edges of your seams, or to make zig-zag patterns for your design.

 The right zig zag sewing machine can make a world of difference to your designs and your sewing, and an important sewing machine to have around.